 a.
 Language - All labels must be presented in Spanish.
 A Spanish translation of the original/foreign label must be authorized by MINSALUD.
 The approved label must be affixed, stamped, sealed or printed with indelible ink to the product prior to export because it has to enter the country in its final presentation.
 The information on the label can no longer be on stickers, but must be stamped, sealed or printed with indelible ink.
-However the use of the computer technology for labeling is allowed.
-Suppliers continue having the obligation to inform the purchaser about the characteristic of the goods, but now they must also indicate the percentages of the components and ingredients of the products to the consumers.
+However, the use of computer technology for labeling is allowed.
+Suppliers are obliged to inform the importer about the characteristics of the product and in addition must also indicate the percentages of the components and ingredients of the product on the label.